Epsilon456/WordSimilarities/README.md

 The scoring script contains functions which call the methods outlined in the "Similarities" class.
 These functions are used to apply the similarity methods across a dataset and to score the methods with two accuracy score functions.
+# Results
+The table below shows the results from an example output.
+It appears that the WordSim model works the best of any of the 5 methods used.
+This is likely better than the Jacard and Levenschtein models since WordSim has a basic understanding of the udnerlying concepts within the course descriptions.
+Interestingly, it outperforms both the DocSim and GloveSim models (both of which performed worse than the first two).
+The DocSim model likely underperforms due to a lack of training data.
+The GloveSim model, however, likely underperforms due to the fact that it is a pretrained model that has not seen this domain-specific data.

+The school metric seems to be a better indicator than the prerequisite metric.
+This is likely due to several issues surrounding the prerequisite method.
+First, most courses do not have a prerequisite making it difficult to use that as a gage for every course.
+Secondly, since only 10% of the data is used in the test dataset, the program is only tyring to find the closest matches within that 10%.
+Since few courses have the same prerequisites, this would explain why the top courses usually do not contain the same prerequisites.
+	      School	Preq
+Jacard	0.65	0.50
+Lev	    0.65	0.51
+WordSim	0.73	0.51
+DocSim	0.57	0.48
+GloveSim	0.59	0.48

 # Author
 Arren Bustamante